-I took a long career break after my M.Sc. in 2012 until the time of this writing, April 2018.
+I took a break from my industry in 2012 until the time of this writing, April 2018.
+I still did lots of programming during this time.

-I have my own small compute cluster and NFS server at home.
-I keep track of the DevOps, cloud and cluster computing world, and I work on small projects to keep my *nix skills fresh.
+I built my own small 4-node compute cluster at home.
+I track cloud and cluster computing news.
+And I work on small projects to keep my Linux skills fresh.

-I'm currently looking for a long-term job.
-So, I decided to rework this page and add a blog so that you can find out about my skills.
-I've worked with a very broad spectrum of computing environments -- from scripting to compiled languages, to the OS layer and even down to microcontrollers.
+I'm currently looking for work, and so I decided to redo this page and add a blog so that you can find out about my skills.
+I've now worked with a very broad spectrum of computing environments -- from webapps to scripting languages to C/C++, to the OS layer and with microcontrollers and oscilloscopes.

 I've been a programmer since I was about 6 years old.